 While these terms are often used interchangeably, setbacks and buffers are not the same thing.
 A setback is the separation distance required between a natural feature (or hazard) and a project area, to prevent impacts from occurring to either the feature or the project.
 It is sometimes referred to as the development limit.
 Buffers are areas of natural vegetation that serve to attenuate and otherwise reduce impacts on the natural feature and its functions.
-They may occupy part or all of a given setback distance, or may extend beyond the setback if the adjacent land use allows (e.g., passive park features, golf course roughs, undeveloped portions of private properties).
+They may occupy part or all of a given setback or they may extend beyond the setback if the adjacent land use allows (e.g., passive park features, golf course roughs, undeveloped portions of private properties).

-The determination of appropriate setback distances and buffer widths is often controversial, due to conflicts between the desire to maximise the useful developable area of a property, and the need to adequately protect significant natural features and functions.
+The determination of appropriate setback distances and buffer widths is often controversial, due to conflicts between the desire to maximize the useful developable area of a property, and the need to adequately protect significant natural features and functions.
 The City has not established standard setbacks and buffers in many cases, due to the many variables involved in determining what the distance should be.
-The Official Plan does provide direction on how setbacks along watercourses and unstable slopes are to be determined (refer to Section 4.7.3).
+Section 4.9.3 of the Official Plan does provide direction on how minimum setbacks to surface water features are to be determined (see also Appendix 10).
 For other natural features, the appropriate width will be determined based on the sensitivity of the feature or its ecological functions, and on the type of project proposed.
-Additional considerations may include the need to provide access for maintenance activities by the City (e.g., municipal drains, urban woodlands) or the desire to incorporate recreational trails along the edges of features.
+Additional considerations may include the need to provide access for maintenance activities by the City or the desire to incorporate recreational trails along the edges of features.
 Some specific notes on various natural features include:

-- Setback and buffer distances for significant wetlands need to be designed to allow continued access to critical function zones (i.e., upland areas that provide necessary habitat for wetland species during part of their life cycle, such as nesting or foraging sites). - Setbacks and buffers around significant woodlands, Urban Natural Features and other wooded features are often particularly contentious, so the rationale for these recommendations must be clearly explained and well referenced. - Setbacks along significant valleylands must address geotechnical issues, fish habitat (if present) and wildlife habitat functions.
+- Setback and buffer distances for significant wetlands need to be designed to allow continued access to upland areas that provide necessary habitat for wetland species during part of their life cycle, such as nesting or foraging sites.
+They may be required to protect supporting surface water features or groundwater supply. - Setbacks and buffers around significant woodlands, Urban Natural Features and other woodled features are often particularly contentious, so the rationale for these recommendations must be clearly explained and well referenced. - Setbacks along significant valleylands must address geotechnical issues, fish habitat if present, and wildlife habitat functions.
 The ecological contributions of any natural habitat areas on the adjacent tablelands must also be considered.